Southern Poverty Law Center: Brown v. Invisible Empire, KKK (1980)

 In 1979, the Klan began a summer of attacks against civil rights groups, beginning in Alabama.
 In Decatur, Alabama, Klan members clashed with a group of civil rights marchers.
 There were a hundred Klan members carrying "bats, ax handles and guns".
 A black woman, Bernice Brown, was shot and other marchers were violently attacked.
 In Brown v.
 Invisible Empire, Knights of the Ku Klux Klan, filed in 1980 in the USDC Northern District of Alabama, the SPLC sued the Invisible Empire, Knights of the Ku Klux Klan on behalf of plaintiffs, Brown and other black marchers.
 The civil suit was settled in 1990 and "required Klansmen to pay damages, perform community service, and refrain from white supremacist activity."
 Chalmers wrote in Backfire, that the Klan had been in serious decline since the end of the 1970s.
-He described the "Klan summer of 1979", as a "catastrophe" for the Klan, as the SPLC's newly established Klanwatch, which became a "powerful weapon" that "tracked and litigated" the Klan.
+He described the "Klan summer of 1979", as a "catastrophe" for the Klan, due to the SPLC's newly established Klanwatch, which became a "powerful weapon" that "tracked and litigated" the Klan.
 According to Chalmers, "[b]eginning with the Decatur street confrontation, the SPLC's Klanwatch began suing various Klans in federal court for civil rights violations", and as a result, the Klan lost credibility and its resources were depleted.
-As a result of the SPLC, the FBI reopen their case against the Klan, and "nine Klansmen were eventually convicted of criminal charges" related to the Decatur confrontation of 1979.
+As a result of the SPLC, the FBI reopened their case against the Klan, and "nine Klansmen were eventually convicted of criminal charges" related to the Decatur confrontation of 1979.